hmdOkasha/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-A web-based Tic-Tac-Toe game containing multiple features such as:
+A web-based Tic-Tac-Toe game developed using HTML, CSS and JS containing multiple features such as:

 1. The user can choose the dimensions of the grid he wants to play in
 2. The user can reset the board in the middle of the game if an error happened